 Test your app per the TestFlight beta testing overview documentation to ensure your app works the way it should.
 TestFlight beta testing allows you to control which users can test your app, and then collect feedback from them.

-Publish your app by following Apple’s Overview of publishing an app and the subsequent documents in the left menu’s Publish on the App Store section category.
+Publish your app by following Apple’s Overview of publishing an app and the subsequent documents in the left menu’s Publish on the App Store category:

 If you plan on publishing an Android app, read Google’s overview of the Android app publishing process.
 Before submitting your app to an app store, review the launch checklist.
 Google provides information on publishing your app in the Google Play Store.

 After you create your build you can download the resulting APK using a download link or a QR code.
-One way to do this is to use your phone browser to navigate to the PhoneGap install page with your APK on it.
 To enable APK installations:

 - Open your device’s Settings.